Nathan-Nesbitt/roBERTaCODE/README.md

 The fine-tuning in this repository is based on the CodeBERT repository.

-The original thesis code has been re-written to make it easier to understand and run.

 If you do not understand what this introduction means, read the [TLDR](#TLDR) which contains a summary of the functionality.